 - Red marker (fine point) and small circle or square template

-2. Add the nodes, darker and with a slight curve.
+Make the nodes darker, and with a slight curve.

-4. Add leaves (in sets of 2 or 3 leaves per branch) using a downward tapering stroke.
+Add the leaves (in sets of 2 or 3 leaves per branch) using a downward tapering stroke.
 Let them overlap!

 Title your painting vertically, in the white space to the right.